 Fund balance is the difference between (a) assets and deferred outflows of resources and (b) liabilities and deferred inflows of resources using the current financial resources measurement focus and the modified accrual basis of accounting (Actuals Ledger).
 Governmental funds include the General Fund (01100), state special revenue funds (02xxx and 08xxx-08499), federal special revenue funds (03xxx), debt service funds (04xxx), capital project funds (05xxx), and permanent funds (09xxx-09499).

-Fund balance of governmental funds is required to be reported in classifications that comprise a hierarchy based on constraints on the specific purposes for which amounts in those funds can be spent.
+Fund balance of governmental funds must be reported in classifications that comprise a hierarchy based on constraints on the specific purposes for which amounts in those funds can be spent.
 These classifications and the criteria for determining the correct classification for the fund balance of governmental funds are included in GASB 54.
 The five fund balance classifications, in order of constraint level, are Nonspendable, Restricted, Committed, Assigned, and Unassigned.
-Nonspendable, as discussed below, can represent either a constraint, or an asset that is not in spendable form (such as inventory or prepaid expenses).
+Nonspendable, as discussed below, can represent either a constraint, or an asset that is not in spendable form.

 A. Nonspendable Fund Balance